fnproject/fn/docs/fn-2.0/README.md

 }
 ```

-Passes event to function router (aka LB) OR runner (whichever the trigger manager is configured for, they both have the same /run endpoint.
-Single machine setup would be direct to runner).
+Passes event to function router (aka LB) OR runner (whichever the trigger
+manager is configured for, they both have the same /run endpoint.
+Single
+machine setup would be direct to runner).
+This could potentially be compiled
+directly into the LB or the runner and doesn't necessarily have to be an added
+hop.
+This probably uses a cache in higher scale deploys.

 ### Function Router gets event